MKesenheimer/fault-injection-library/docs/examples.md

 ![Success with the multiplexing method](images/stm8s/multiplexing-parameterspace.png)

 It turns out that the timing is a little different than with the crowbar method.
 Now that we have found a positive experiment, we can optimize our search by homing in around the 105,000 nanosecond mark.

-In this case, however, the multiplexing method since less effective than the crowbar method.
+In this case, however, the multiplexing method appears to be less effective than the crowbar method.

 ### Programming the STM8s target board